skorch-dev/skorch/docs/user/dataset.rst

 one of those data types, e.g. a dictionary of :class:`numpy.ndarray`\s.
-When you pass dictionaries, the keys of the dictionaries are used as the argument name for the :func:`~torch.nn.Module.forward` method of the net's ``module``.
+When you pass dictionaries, the keys of the dictionaries are used as the argument name for the :meth:`~torch.nn.Module.forward` method of the net's ``module``.
 Similarly, the column names of pandas ``DataFrame``\s are used as argument names.
 The example below should illustrate how to use this feature: